Exodus (Exo album): Commercial performance

 According to SM Entertainment, pre-orders for Exodus reached 502,440 copies (321,200 in Korean and 181,240 in Chinese), already passing the half million mark.
 Domestically, the Korean version of the album topped the Gaon Weekly Albums Chart for four consecutive weeks, while its Chinese counterpart reached the runner-up position.
 Both versions occupied the first two spots until their third week of release.
 Later, the Korean version of its repackaged edition Love Me Right stayed atop the chart for two straight weeks.
 Exodus became the best-selling album in the first quarter of 2015, only two days after its release on March 30.

 In Japan, both albums entered the top 10 of the Oricon Weekly Albums Chart, peaking at numbers four (Korean) and seven (Chinese), respectively.
 The combined version of the album sold over 6,000 copies in the United States and charted at number 95 on the Billboard 200 in its initial week of release.
-In doing so, Exodus became the second best-selling K-pop album in the region and the highest-charting album by a K-pop boy band.
+In doing so, Exodus became the second best-selling K-pop album in the region as well as the second highest-charting album by a K-pop group in the country (only behind 2NE1's Crush).
 The album also topped Billboard's World Albums Chart on the issue date of April 18, 2015, and stayed in the top 10 for six consecutive weeks.
 With the pre-order sales figures for Love Me Right combined, the album's total sales surpassed one million units globally.